Revolving Art Incubator

 Revolving Art Incubator (RAI) is a contemporary / alternative art space in Lagos, Nigeria.
 It is situated in Silverbird Galleria on Victoria Island, Lagos.

 History

-Revolving Art Incubator (RAI) was founded in 2016 by contemporary Nigerian Photographer and Artist Jumoke Sanwo, as an alternative art space for multi-creative engagement and contemporary art discourse.
+Revolving Art Incubator (RAI) was founded in 2016 by contemporary Nigerian Artist Jumoke Sanwo, as an alternative art space for multi-creative engagement and contemporary art discourse.

 Artists

 RAI has featured a number of Nigerian-based international artists including Aderemi Adegbite, Babatunde Ogunlade, Akinwande, Chris Ogunlowo, and other emerging contemporary artists.

 Exhibitions and shows

 RAI has staged exhibitions with artists working across diverse media.
 These include: